 On the north-western side of the city of Edirne, on the Tunca River, the is the island of Sarayiçi.
 The ruins of the magnificent Sultan's Palace, Saray-ı Cedid-i Amire, are located there.
 Obviously, it was necessary to construct the bridges that would enable the Sultan and his entourage to get there from the mainland.
 Although the palace itself is no more, three historical stone bridges have preserved to our times and are still in use.

 The oldest of these structures is Şahabeddin Pasha Bridge (tr. Şahabeddin Paşa Köprüsü) also known as Rooster Bridge (tr.
 Horozlu Köprüsü) and Leather Worker Shop Bridge (tr.
 Saraçhane Köprüsü).
-This bridge was built in 1451 on the orders of Şahabettin Pasha, an important statesman from the rule of Sultan Murad II. Şahabettin made a career starting from very humble beginnings as a court eunuch.
-Later, he was promoted to the position of the Sultan's advisor and the governor of Albania.
-At the height of his career, he became the provincial governor (beylerbey) of Rumelia, first in the years 1439–42 and then again, after 1444. Şehabeddin was an ardent supporter of the expansionist policy of Ottoman Empire and a successful commander of the Ottoman forces.
-At the beginning of the reign of Sultan Mehmed II the Conqueror, he withdrew from official state functions and soon afterwards died.
+This bridge was built in 1451 on the orders of Şahabeddin Pasha, an important statesman from the rule of Sultan Murad II.
+The dedicatory inscription of the bridge indicates that Şahabeddin held the position of the vizier during the second term of Sultan Murad II’s reign.

 Şahabeddin Pasha Bridge spans the banks of the Tunca River on the southern side of Sarayiçi Island, just before the point where the river splits into two branches that flow around the island (41.685612, 26.554308).
 It is 120 meters long, 5 meters wide, and its construction is supported on 11 piers and 12 arches.
 The bridge was first repaired during the reign of Sultan Mustafa II in 1706 and again, on the orders of Sultan Abdullah II, at the turn of the 19th and 20th centuries.
 The last renovation of the bridge was carried out recently, in 2007.